EduGese/edugese/README.md

 <div align="center">

- ## Inquieto por naturaleza, siempre busco algo nuevo que aprender
+ ## Naturally curious, I'm always looking for something new to learn.

-### En contínua formación y aprendizaje 🤓
+### Continuously in training and learning 🤓
 </div>